arunravi287/ISLR/Chapter 3/README.md

 ### Chapter 3 - Linear Regression

-Statistical learning theory deals with the problem of finding a predictive function based on data.
-This function has input variables called predictors or features, and output variables called responses.
+Linear regression is a linear approach to modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
+The case of one explanatory variable is called simple linear regression; for more than one, the process is called multiple linear regression.
 This chapter explores the following major topics:
 <ol>
 <li>Simple Linear Regression</li>
 <li>Residual Sum of Squares</li>